apostrophecms/apostrophe-documentation/reference/apostrophe-widgets/index.md

 Many project-specific modules that extend this module consist entirely of an `addFields` option and a `views/widget.html` file.

+For more information see the [custom widgets tutorial](../../tutorials/getting-started/custom-widgets.html).

 ## Options

 ### `label`